IrynaBondarenko7/handyman-services/README.md

-# D&J Landscaping and General Handyman Services
+# Landscaping and General Handyman Services

-This repository contains the code for a custom-built landing page developed for **D&J Landscaping and General Handyman Services**.
+This repository contains the code for a custom-built landing page developed for ** Landscaping and General Handyman Services**.
 The project was commissioned to create a professional and user-friendly website that highlights their services and engages their customers.

 ![Project image](public/images/asset-1.png "project image")

 ## 🌟 Project Overview

-**D&J Landscaping and General Handyman Services** specializes in a wide range of property maintenance, landscaping, and gardening services in Stratford-upon-Avon and surrounding areas.
+**Landscaping and General Handyman Services** specializes in a wide range of property maintenance, landscaping, and gardening services in Stratford-upon-Avon and surrounding areas.
 The website was designed to showcase their expertise and provide seamless access to their services, including:

 - Gardening services
 - Basic repairs and maintenance